-If you believe that you have been the victim of abuse and want to petition the Court of Common Pleas for a Protection From Abuse order, you should report to the Court Administrator’s office, located on the second floor of the Courthouse, between 8:30 a.m. and 9:00 a.m., Monday through Friday.
+If you believe that you have been the victim of abuse and want to petition the Court of Common Pleas for a PFA order, you must report to the PFA office, located on the second floor of the Courthouse near the rotunda, Monday through Friday between 8:00 and 9:30 a.m.

-If you need to obtain an emergency order during the night, weekend or holiday hours, call the Beaver County Emergency Services Center (911) for the District Justice on duty.
-The District Justice will be notified of the situation.
-You will then have to go to his or her office to receive an Emergency Order.
+At all other times you can petition for an Emergency Order from your local Magisterial District Judge by going to his or her office, or if outside business hours, calling Beaver County Emergency Services (911) for the MDJ on duty.
+The MDJ will be notified of the situation and you will have to go to his or her office.
 An Emergency Order is only in effect until the next regular business day of the Court.
 If you need to extend the protection granted by the Emergency Order, you then must come to the Courthouse and file for a Temporary Order.

-The Service Information sheet requires you to provide information about the Defendant in order to help the Sheriff’s department serve him / her with the Petition and Temporary Order.
-The Defendant must be served in order to have notice of the allegations made by the petition and to be made aware of the hearing date, where a Defendant has an opportunity to present a defense.
+The Service Information sheet requires you to provide information about the defendant in order to help the Sheriff’s department serve him / her with the Petition and Temporary Order.
+Please complete this form to the best of your ability to ensure prompt service.

 Interview and Review of Petition

-After completing these forms you will be interviewed by a Judicial Law Clerk, who will review all of your paper work to ensure all necessary information has been obtained.
-This occurs after the data entry clerk enters the information into a computer and prints out all the necessary paperwork.
+After completing the forms you will be interviewed by a Judicial Law Clerk, who will review the forms to ensure all necessary information has been entered.

 Granting of a Temporary Order